qiuqiangkong/torchlibrosa/README.md

 ## Examples 2

-Extracting spectrogram, then log mel spectrogram, STFT and ISTFT with TorchLibrosa:
+Extracting spectrogram, then log mel spectrogram, STFT and ISTFT with TorchLibrosa.

 ```python
 import torch